TheEsquimo/Lab4/README.md

 # Lab4
 Elvis Sahlén &amp; Luna Lindh's Lab4
+A two-person group school assignment to make a console-based game in C# .NET.
+Meant to show understanding of how to structure a project with classes and objects, as well as creative solutions to implement specific gameplay features.

 =====CLASSES=====
 * Properties should always be private when possible.
 Use get, set